Sonnet 494

 Sonnet 493

-And do they care of him that chance begot?
+And do they think of him that chance begot?

-What of the hands that rocked the newborn cradle?
+What hands once rocked the helpless newborn cradle?

 Whose breast or bottle mollified the cries?